rpnow/rpnow/README.md

 ## Running
-RPNow can be run in two distinct modes: development and production.

-### Dev mode
-To run RPNow in development mode, enter the repository folder and use the following command:

-    docker-compose up

-Once the "build" container has finished running the 'default' gulp task, open `http://localhost:8080/` in your browser.

-To stop the dev containers, send an interrupt (press Ctrl+C) from the terminal that `docker-compose` is running in.

-### Production mode
-In a production environment, use the following command to run RPNow:
+To start RPNow, use docker-compose:

-    docker-compose -f docker-compose.yml -f docker-compose.production.override.yml up -d
+    docker-compose up -d

-Because production mode runs the web server on port 80, you may need elevated privileges to run in production mode. (`sudo` works fine.)

 The `-d` flag runs `docker-compose` in detached mode, freeing up the terminal.
 You may leave it out if you don't want that behavior.

+Once the "build" container has exited, open `http://localhost:8080/` in your browser.

+To stop the containers, use:

+    docker-compose down

-To view the log output of the containers in detached mode, use:
+To view the log output of the containers, use:

     docker-compose logs

-To stop all production containers, use:

-    docker-compose down

-## Debugging
-When running in dev mode, RPNow provides two additional containers to assist in debugging code.

-First, the `web_debug` container, available at `http://localhost:8181/`, serves all the static frontend files for RPNow, without doing any custom routing.

-Second, the `db_debug` container, available at `http://localhost:8282/`, provides the MongoDB admin web interface, Mongo-Express.

-These debugging containers are not created when in production mode.
+### Admin tools
+An alternate command to enable the mongo-express admin container:

+    docker-compose -f docker-compose.yml -f docker-compose.admin.yml up -d

+This container is available at `http://localhost:8282/`.

+### Environment variables
+Modify the behavior of RPNow by changing variables in the `.env` file, or by changing your actual environment variables.

+Keep in mind that depending on your OS, you may need elevated priviliges to run on port 80.

 ## Testing